 Section 3.
 Unique selling proposition (USP)

-A unique selling proposition (UTP) is what distinguishes you from your competitors.
 The business card of some large companies is their UTP.
 For example, the well-known UTP of the FedEx mail company, “When it definitely should be delivered in one night,” finds an incredible response among buyers who need reliability and fast delivery.

 Think about the profits and benefits of working with you.
 What are the top 5 differences from a competitor you can offer?
 For example, you can name these ones: